Cheukting/Cheukting.github.io/_pages/public_speaking.md

 ## Overcoming the fear of public speaking

-*£120 - 1 day - once per month on Friday/ Saturday/ Sunday - 10 - 4 pm - online - max 6 ppl*
+*£120 - 1 day - once per month on Friday/ Saturday/ Sunday - 10 - 4 pm (UK time) - online - max 6 ppl*

 A one-day workshop, combining actor training skills to overcome the fear of speaking in public and presenting in front of a crowd.
 Participants are required to prepare a monologue (choose from examples or pick one themselves), no need to remember the whole thing, just the first few lines.